 - cramps that get worse over time or with age

 - cramps that interfere with daily life

 These symptoms may indicate an underlying condition, for which a doctor will be able to suggest an effective treatment.

 Menstrual cramps are a common symptom before and during a period.
-In most cases, cramps are normal, but there may be some situations where they indicate something more serious.
+In most cases, cramps are normal, but some situations may indicate something more serious.

-If these home remedies are not successful in relieving menstrual cramps or if the cramps are severe, it is important to speak to a doctor.
+If these home remedies are not successful in relieving menstrual cramps, it is important to speak with a doctor.